 April 23: The Mickey Leland Community Development Fellowships are established at the Carter Center of Emory University's African Governance Program.

-April 13-15: President Carter travels to Beijing, China, to observe efforts of the Center's Global 2000 Program to train special education teachers and develop a modern prosthesis delivery system.
+April 13-15: The Carter Center's Global 2000 Program trains special education teachers and develops a modern prosthesis delivery system in Beijing, China.

-March 22: The Center's International Negotiation Network is invited to assist in the Liberian peace process.
+March 22: The Carter Center's International Negotiation Network is invited to assist in the Liberian peace process.

 Dec.
-16: President Carter leads the Council of Freely Elected Heads of Government on a mission to monitor Haiti's first free and fair democratic national elections.
+16: The Carter Center's Council of Freely Elected Heads of Government observes Haiti's first free and fair democratic national elections.

 Sept.
-17: President Carter moderates "A Crisis in the Gulf," a production of the Discovery Channel on the Middle East.
+17: Former U.S. President Jimmy Carter moderates a Carter Center conference, "A Crisis in the Gulf," a production of the Discovery Channel on the Middle East.

-May 16: President Carter and members of the Council of Freely Elected Heads of Government monitor elections in the Dominican Republic.
+May 16: The Carter Center's Council of Freely Elected Heads of Government observes elections in the Dominican Republic.

 Feb.
-23-28: President Carter and other members of the Council of Freely Elected Heads of Government travel to Nicaragua to observe the presidential election; Violeta Chamorro defeated incumbent Daniel Ortega to become that country's new president.
+23-28: The Carter Center's Council of Freely Elected Heads of Government observes Nicaragua's presidential election, in which Chamorro defeated incumbent Daniel Ortega to become that country's new president.